MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-07.md

 ## Congratulations

 In this tutorial, you learned how to enable near and far manipulation for 3D objects and how to limit the allowed types of manipulation.
-You will learned how to add Bounding Boxes around 3D objects to make it easier to control the object manipulation.
+You also learned how to add bounding boxes around 3D objects to make it easier to control the object manipulation.

 [Next Tutorial: 8.
 Using eye tracking](mr-learning-base-08.md)